nhsconnect/ITK-FHIR-Outpatient-Letter/pages/engage/engage_thomas_linacre.md

 {% include custom/search.warnbanner.html %}

 ## Background ##
-Mr. Tom Linacre attends an outpatient appointment at St Crispin’s Hospital having been previously referred by Sugra Bibi.
+Mr. Tom Linacre attends an Outpatient appointment at St Crispin’s Hospital having been previously referred by Sugra Bibi.
 This was because Tom was recently readmitted to hospital following a stroke which left him with swallowing difficulties.
 During the hospital stay Mr. Linacre was established on a PEG tube feeding.
 The feeding tube insitu is a 15French PEG tube placed 05/04/17.
 The regimen being: 1000mls Energy Multifibre Feed at 100mls/hours for 10 hours (9am-7pm) with 1400mls water given as divided flushes (e.g. 10x140mls) throughout the day e.g. before and after feed and with medications.

 ## The Outpatient Encounter ##